One-North Eden presents an exciting opportunity to be part of the R&D push in the One-North area, though it does lack in vibrant surroundings.

 Entering via Slim Barracks Rise is where you will find the Grand Arrival Courtyard.
 While it’s not all that grand to me, there is a cascading waterfall welcoming you home, which kind of reminds me of the one I saw at Van Holland.
 It’s simple, but it does its job.

 I mean, it isn’t pitched as a grand luxurious boutique project, so some effort in sprucing up the space is definitely much appreciated.

-There are separate lobbies for the 2 towers at One-North Eden and they are equipped with facial recognition systems, which will come in handy when your hands are full with groceries.
+There are separate lobbies for the 2 towers at One-North Eden, and they are equipped with facial recognition systems, which will come in handy when your hands are full with groceries.
 These lobbies have a 5m high ceiling and are inspired by grand hotel lobbies.

-Besides the arrival area, there is also the Guard House and Outdoor Fitness Zone located on the 1st floor while the majority of the facilities will be on the 2nd floor.
+Besides the arrival area, there is also the Guard House and Outdoor Fitness Zone located on the 1st floor, while the majority of the facilities will be on the 2nd floor.

-One-North Eden is a mixed-use project with 6 commercial shop lots facing one-north Gateway, which will provide greater convenience to residents, although I remain skeptical if the shops will open till late since one-north gets really quiet once dusk sets in.
+One-North Eden is a mixed-use project with 6 commercial shop lots facing one-north Gateway, which will provide greater convenience to residents, although I remain sceptical if the shops open till late since one-north gets really quiet once dusk sets in.
 The developers hope to sell these 6 strata units to a single buyer.